try 1 stream

 This gives you an upper limit on your bulk file transfer network throughput.

-If the iperf3 throughput is much lower than you expect, If both hosts are properly configured and performance is still low, there is likely packet loss.
+If the iperf3 throughput is much lower than you expect and show packets retransmissions, there is likely packet loss.
 Packet loss is typically due to one of the following factors: congestion, dirty fiber connectors, under-powered firewalls, or under-buffered switches.
 This can be tricky to diagnose.
 Contact your local network expert, or contact ESnet for help.